-4 Consultation Methods
+4. Consultation Methods

-- 4.1 Since the publication of the last Statement of Community Involvement in 2006 the ways in which the Council engages with the community have developed and improved.
-One of the main changes has developed through the use of increased information technology.
-Over the past year the Council has increased its use of social networing sites, such as Facebook and Twitter, to communicate with residents.
-Approximately 1,500 people now receive regular updates from the Council through these sites. - 4.2 A variety of methods will be used at various stages of the planning process to enable community involvement in planning.
+- 4.1.
+Since the publication of the last Statement of Community Involvement in 2014, the ways in which the Council engages with community have developed and improved.
+One of the main changes is the increased use of technology, both for consultation and notification purposes.
+Over the past year, the Council has increased its use of social networking sites, such as Facebook, Twitter and Instagram, to communicate with residents.
+Approximately 6,000 people now receive regular updates from the Council through these sites. - 4.2.
+A variety of methods will be used at various stages of the planning process to engage community involvement in planning.
 These methods include, but are not limited to: